 In the horror mangaRegion, when Kanon's ankle is grabbed by a man who is pleading for help, she is horrified that everything below the man's waist is covered with rats, happily gorging themselves on what little remains of his flesh.

-In the Lupin III movie Dead or Alive General Headhunter's lead henchman Crisis is cut in half by the island's defense mechanisms.
+In Lupin III Dead Or Alive, General Headhunter's lead henchman, Crisis, is cut in half by the island's defense mechanisms.
 It's not a survivable encounter.